CTEC3905-2022/lecture-slides/js.md

 console.log(x); // Uncaught ReferenceError: x is not defined
 ```

+The difference is that `let` is tied to a tighter scope.
 This is a good thing and helps avoid confusion and clashes, especially in long code.

 ```js